Welcome to the Citizen's Oversight Committee Page

 - Active in PTA/PTO or School Site Council in PRJUSD

-Interested candidates must submit a completed Application for Appointment Citizens' Oversight Committee.
+Interested candidates can submit a completed Application for Appointment Citizens' Oversight Committee.

 Applications may be picked-up/dropped off or mailed to: Paso Robles Joint USD, Attn: Elena Davis, Business Department, 800 Niblick Road, Paso Robles, CA 93446